google/bulk_fhir_tools/README.md

 This repository also contains example [analysis notebooks](analytics) using synthetic data that showcase query patterns once the data is in FHIR Store and BigQuery.

+## Trademark
+FHIR® is the registered trademark of HL7 and is used with the permission of HL7.